syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

 ### contextMenuSettings.items `object`
 {:#members:contextmenusettings-items}

-The items property is used to configure and group required ContextMenu items in FileExplorer control.
+The items property is used to configure and group the required ContextMenu items in FileExplorer control.

 #### Default Value